melink14/rikaikun/README.md

 > Note: There is a bug where sometimes the 'On' badge appears active when Chrome first loads.
 In those cases, click the icon again and rikaikun will activate. ([Issue #82](https://github.com/melink14/rikaikun/issues/82))

-When it's activated, when you hover over Japanese words they'll be translated in a pop up.
+When rikaikun is active, hovering over Japanese words will trigger a translation pop-up.

-See it all in action in this [Youtube demo](https://www.youtube.com/watch?v=DFRTt6d0s3c) by [Tariq Sheikh](https://www.youtube.com/channel/UCRAL2bcBZ1Cw-xyPwelpi8A).
+See it in action in this [Youtube demo](https://www.youtube.com/watch?v=DFRTt6d0s3c) by [Tariq Sheikh](https://www.youtube.com/channel/UCRAL2bcBZ1Cw-xyPwelpi8A).

 ### Features